I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synth_portparams.md

 ## Members

-`AudioChannels`

-Specifies the number of audio channels.

-`ChannelGroups`

-Specifies the number of channel groups requested for this port.
-Each channel group contains 16 channels.

-`EffectsFlags`

-Specifies the type of effects produced for audio output from this port.
-This member is a bitfield whose value is either zero or the bitwise OR of one or more of the following flag bits:

-#### SYNTH_EFFECT_REVERB

-Reverb is enabled.

-#### SYNTH_EFFECT_CHORUS

-Chorus effect is enabled.

-#### SYNTH_EFFECT_DELAY

-Delay effect is enabled.

-If no effects are enabled, this member is set to SYNTH_EFFECT_NONE, which is zero.

-`SampleRate`

-Specifies the number of samples per second for the audio data produced by the port.

-`Share`

-Specifies whether the port's channel groups are shared.
-When this member is <b>TRUE</b>, all ports use the channel groups assigned to this port.
-When this member is <b>FALSE</b>, the port is opened in exclusive mode and the use of the same channel groups by other ports is not allowed.

 `ValidParams`

 Specifies which of the SYNTH_PORTPARAMS structure members contain valid data.
 This member is a bitfield whose value is either zero or the bitwise OR of one or more of the following flag bits: